-- 1. Apply an adhesive bead around the outside of the pipe approximately 1/4" from the end of the pipe.
+- Apply an adhesive bead around the outside of the pipe approximately 1/4" from the end of the pipe.
 This includes the first fitting or pipe attached to the furnace. - 2.
 Push the pipe and fitting together while twisting the pipe or fitting.
-Twisting the pipe or fitting spreads the adhesive completely within the fitting socket. - 3.
-When the pipe is at the socket bottom, inspect the joint.
+Twisting the pipe or fitting spreads the adhesive completely within the fitting socket.

+- 3. When the pipe is at the socket bottom, inspect the joint.
 Look for a complete, uninterrupted ring of adhesive material around the pipe at the fitting socket.
 Additional adhesive or rotation of the pipe or fitting may be required for a complete seal.
-The complete adhesive material ring provides the seal required for the positive pressure vent. - All vent systems must include a tee and 4. drain plug for collection and disposal of condensate.
+The complete adhesive material ring provides the seal required for the positive pressure vent. - 4.
+All vent systems must include a tee and drain plug for collection and disposal of condensate.
 The drain tee must be installed within the first 5 feet of vent run to protect the furnace. - 5.
-All horizontal sections must have a slope toward the drain tee of not less than 1/4" per foot to prevent the collection of condensate at any location other than at the tee. - 6.
-Horizontal runs must be supported with 3/4" pipe strap at a maximum of 5 foot intervals and at each point where an elbow is used.
+All horizontal sections must have a slope toward the drain tee of not less than 1/4" per foot to prevent the collection of condensate at any location other than at the tee.